Greekforce1821/Spiritbeat/README.md

 * Download and place your .md file that you wish to convert in the right directory: `/home/your-username/Spiritbeat/`
 * Download the specified font that the script uses [DejaVu Fonts Family](https://www.fontsquirrel.com/fonts/dejavu-sans)
 * Make a hidden directory in your /home/your-username/ directory with the following command: `mkdir /.fonts`
+* Copy the (.ttf) files from the extracted directory and paste them into the above directory
 * Open a terminal window and change directory via this command: `cd /home/your-username/Spiritbeat/`
 * Run the following command: `./make.sh` for the script to start.